nabto/nabto-embedded-sdk/platform_integration_guide/README.md

 # Platform Integration Guide

 The platform integration guide consists of several steps.
+Each step introduces a bit more functionality.
+After the last step you have successfully created a platform integration for a nabto device library.

 ## Step 1

-The task in step 1 is to create an implementation of the threads, mutex and conditions which the rest of the code depends on.
+The task in step 1 is to create an implementation of the threads interface which is used in a few places.
+The threads interface defines functionality to work with threads, mutexes and conditions.

 ## Step 2